-2015–present: Various data analytics implementation projects at Adversitement.
+2015–2019: Various data management implementation projects at Adversitement.

 Goal: Providing enterprise clients with digital data excellence — collecting and processing all relevant customer-generated information, both online and offline, and turning these data into reliable insights, empowering brands to improve their products and services, and to deliver an optimal customer experience

-Process: As a business consultant, it is my responsibility to translate business strategies and specific requirements into solid solutions in the field of online and offline data analytics — supporting our clients’ data analysts and providing them with the right tool sets to work with this data.
+Process: As a business consultant, it is my responsibility to translate business strategies and specific requirements into solid solutions in the field of online and offline data management and analytics — supporting our clients’ data analysts, providing them with high-quality data and the right tool sets to work with this data.

-Secret weapon: Our unfair advantage is DimML, a unique and intuitive programming language that enables us to deploy a single infrastructure for collecting, selecting, measuring, transforming, integrating, enriching and distributing dynamic data — from any given source, and in real-time.
+Secret weapon: Our unfair advantage is DimML, a unique programming language that enables us to deploy a single infrastructure for collecting, measuring, monitoring, transforming, integrating, enriching and distributing dynamic data — from any given source and in real-time.

 2013–2015: 3-year innovation project at Smart Homes.